- 500g pack shortcrust pastry at room temperature, thawed if frozen

 Although not juicy, the fig is an incredibly luscious fruit, with a delicate aroma and sweet…

-- finely grated zest of one large juicy orange
+- finely grated zest and juice of one large juicy orange

 One of the best-known citrus fruits, oranges aren't necessarily orange - some varieties are…

 Butter is made when lactic-acid producing bacteria are added to cream and churned to make an…

 - 200g golden caster sugar

 - 200g packet ground almonds